 Many students pursue a master’s in education leadership as the first step to prepare for leadership positions in elementary and secondary school environments.
 These professionals typically:

-• Hire and manage teachers and staff.
+• Hire and manage teachers, faculty, and student affairs staff.

-• Prepare financial plans and budgets.
+• Prepare financial plans and budgets for schools, literacy programs, or student services.

-• Adhere to regulations and policies.
+• Adhere to education regulations and institutional policies.

-• Set learning and curriculum standards.
+• Set learning and curriculum standards in PK-12, literacy education, and higher education programs.

-• Advise on policy changes and research.
+• Advise on education policy, research, and institutional improvements.

-• Help improve outcomes and efficiency.
+• Help improve student outcomes, institutional efficiency, and program effectiveness.

 POSSIBLE CAREER PATHS